huy-n1001/car-park-occupation/README.md

-Analyzing and Predicting Car Park Occupation Rates in the UK.
+# Analyzing and Predicting Car Park Occupation Rates in the UK using KNIME.